Stojj2/Portfolio-Project-1/README.md

   - **GitHub**
     - For storing the code GitHub where used
   - **GitHub Pages**
-    - GitHug pages where used for hosting the website
+    - GitHub pages where used for hosting the website
   - **Chrome DevTools**
-    - Chroms built in devtools where used for testing
+    - Google chrom built in devtools where used for testing

 ## Supported screens and browsers
   - For this web page different screen sizes were tested and no errors were found.
 This specific sizes were validated